cloudfoundry/bpm-release/docs/config.md

 ## Setting Sysctl Kernel Parameters

-We recommend setting these parameters in your `pre-start` with the following
+We recommend setting these parameters in your BOSH `pre-start` with the following command:
-command:

 ```bash
 sysctl -e -w net.ipv4.tcp_fin_timeout 10
 sysctl -e -w net.ipv4.tcp_tw_reuse 1
 ```

+You could set these in your bpm `pre_start` but since these affect the entire host and not just the contained job we like to keep them separate.